 Stainless Steel 304

 This is the most common form of stainless steel found in a wide variety of consumer and industrial products.
 Often called 18/8, this refers to the addition of 18% chromium and 8% nickel to the alloy.
-These two elements also make the material especially tough and non-magnetic.
+These two elements also make this machining material especially tough and non-magnetic.

-304 is readily machineable, yet unlike 303 it can be welded.
+304 is a material that is readily machineable, yet unlike 303 it can be welded.
 It’s also more corrosion resistant in most normal (non-chemical) environments.
 For machinists, it should be processed with very sharp cutting tools, and not contaminated with other metals.

 Stainless Steel 316